AdamCottrill/FishNetPortal/README.rst

 Quick start
 -----------

-0. > pip install tfat.zip
+0. > pip install fn_portal.zip

-1. Add fn_portal, django restframework, django_filter, and common and
+1. Add fn_portal, django restframework, django_filter, drf_yasg and common and
    to your INSTALLED_APPS setting like this::

     INSTALLED_APPS = [